On the convergence of dynamic implementations of Hamiltonian Monte Carlo and No U-Turn Samplers: Ergodicity

 In order to establish results analogous to \Cref{thm:ergodicity_compile} for the HMC kernel with $T \geq 2$ number of leapfrog steps, \cite{Durmus2017-tf} establish a degree of geometric control over the nonlinear deterministic maps $p \mapsto \operatorname{proj}_1 \Phiverlet[h][T](q_0, p)$, which allows them to conclude that every open set is accessible for HMC in one step.
 However, establishing a similar one-step accessibility result for NUTS seems difficult, if not impossible.
 Instead, we prove accessibility in at most two steps.
 The proof of NUTS ergodicity presents additional difficulties due to the index selection kernel $\rmq_h$, which encourages the selection of points far from the initial state.
 To overcome these challenges, we derive important properties of the stopping times $S$ defined by \eqref{eq:nuts-stopping}.
-These results are detailed in \Cref{lemma:nuts-locally-constant-trajectories} in the supplementary document.
-The key aspect is that these results hold under milder technical conditions compared to the ones considered previously in this section, and they allow us to draw the same conclusion as in \Cref{thm:ergodicity_compile}.
-These conditions relate to maps $F^{T_1, T_2}_q$ defined for any $q \in \mathbb{R}^d$ and $T_1, T_2 \in \mathbb{Z}^2$ with $T_1 \neq T_2$ by
+These results are detailed in Lemma S6 of the Supplementary Material A These conditions relate to maps $F^{T_1, T_2}_q$ defined for any $q \in \mathbb{R}^d$ and $T_1, T_2 \in \mathbb{Z}^2$ with $T_1 \neq T_2$ by

 where $q_i, p_i = \Phiverlet[h][i](q_0, p_0)$ for any $i \in \mathbb{Z}$, and read for $h >0$ and $\Kmax \in \nset_{>0}$:

 \begin{assumption}[$(h,\Kmax)$] \begin{enumerate}[label=(\roman*),wide, labelwidth=!, labelindent=0pt] \item For any $q\in \Rset^d$, the following set is dense,